 Afternoon shooting in Nashville restaurant kills 1 man and injures 5 others

 NASHVILLE, Tenn.
-(AP) — A man was killed and five other people were injured during a shooting inside a Nashville, Tennessee, restaurant on Sunday afternoon, police said.
+(AP) — A man was killed and five other people were injured during a shooting inside a Nashville, Tennessee, restaurant, police said.

 The suspect and the man who died got into an argument that “significantly escalated within moments,” Metropolitan Nashville Police Department spokesman Don Aaron said during a news conference at the scene.

-Police later identified the deceased man as 33-year-old Allen Beachem.
+Police later identified the deceased man as Allen Beachem, 33.
 The conditions of the other victims were not immediately released.

 “The gunman was the only one who brandished a pistol.
 This was not a shootout, if you will, this was one person who decided to pull a gun based on an altercation occurring with another man and then he fired multiple shots,” Aaron said.